HTSnider/AdventOfCode2024/README.md

 # Day 6:
 Another notable day.
 The solution to both parts was solved with brute force, with a clever trick in part 2 of hashing the position and direction of points the guard turns at, so a position could be checked faster than putting it in a set of visited coordinates.

+# Day 7:
+First day to use recursion this year.
+The maximum depth is quite low, so the only optimization was using || so only paths until the first correct path are evaluated.
+Another optimization could have been to cut off the recursion if the running total excceeds the target value, since all of the operations are monotomically increasing.